skip to main content

 • In Canada, our cattle supply is raised in accordance with the Canadian Codes of Practice for the Care and Handling of Beef Cattle and Dairy Cattle.

-• The vast majority (99%) of the dairy cattle entering our beef supply chain in Canada originate from producers registered by proAction, an on-farm assurance program of Dairy Farmers of Canada that includes a third-party auditing program.
+• Over 99% of the dairy cattle entering our beef supply chain in Canada originate from producers registered by proAction, an on-farm assurance program of Dairy Farmers of Canada that includes a third-party auditing program.

 Government regulations

-In the U.S., our processing plants comply with USDA regulations, which include the Humane Methods of Slaughter Act, the Humane Slaughter of Livestock Act and the Food Safety and Inspection Service Directive on the Humane Handling and Slaughter of Livestock.
+In the U.S., our processing plants comply with USDA regulations, which include the Humane Methods of Slaughter Act and the FSIS Directive on the Humane Handling and Slaughter of Livestock.

-In Canada, our processing plants comply to the Canada’s Health of Animal Regulations and the Canadian Food Inspection Agency’s requirements outlined in the Safe Food for Canadians Regulations, including its animal welfare requirements.
+In Canada, our processing plants comply to Canada’s Health of Animals Regulations and CFIA requirements outlined in the Safe Food for Canadians Regulations, including its animal welfare requirements.

-Each of our North American processing plants have government employed veterinarians and inspection staff, and they, along with our PAACO-certified auditors and trained employees, oversee the on-site health, quality and handling of the animals we process.
+Each of our North American processing plants have government employed veterinarians and inspection staff.
+They, along with our PAACO-certified auditors and trained employees, oversee the onsite health, quality and handling of the animals we process.
 Government personnel audit our processes, documentation and training records to ensure compliance.

 Contact Worldwide